MicrosoftDocs/azure-stack-docs/AKS-Hybrid/azure-rbac-23h2.md

 Infrastructure administrators can use Azure role-based access control (Azure RBAC) to control who can access the *kubeconfig* file and the permissions they have.
 Kubernetes operators can interact with Kubernetes clusters using the `kubectl` tool based on the given permissions.
 The Azure CLI provides an easy way to get the access credentials and *kubeconfig* configuration file to connect to your AKS Arc clusters using `kubectl`.

+When you leverage integrated authentication between Microsoft Entra ID and AKS Arc, you can use Microsoft Entra users, groups, or service principals as subjects in [Kubernetes role-based access control (Kubernetes RBAC)](concepts-security-access-and-identity-options#kubernetes-RBAC).
+This feature frees you from having to separately manage user identities and credentials for Kubernetes.
+However, you still have to set up and manage Azure RBAC and Kubernetes RBAC separately.

 This article describes how to use Azure RBAC for Kubernetes cluster authorization with Microsoft Azure AD and Azure role assignments.

-For a conceptual overview, see [Azure RBAC on Azure Arc-enabled Kubernetes](/azure/azure-arc/kubernetes/conceptual-azure-rbac) and [Access and identity options](concepts-security-access-and-identity-options.md) for AKS enabled by Azure Arc.
+For a conceptual overview, see [Azure RBAC for Kubernetes Authorization](concepts-security-access-and-identity-options#Azure-RBAC-for-Kubernetes-Authorization.md) for AKS enabled by Azure Arc.

 ## Before you begin

-- AKS on Azure Stack HCI 23H2 currently only supports enabling Azure RBAC during Kubernetes cluster creation.
+- AKS on Azure Stack HCI 23H2 currently supports enabling Azure RBAC during Kubernetes cluster creation.
 You cannot enable Azure RBAC after the Kubernetes cluster has been created.

 - To enable Azure RBAC, you must be running Azure CLI `aksarc extension version 1.1.1` or later.
 Run `az --version` to find the version.
 If you need to install or upgrade, see [Install Azure CLI](/cli/azure/install-azure-cli).